-2A throne set in heaven...3He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne...like an emerald.
-4Around the throne were twenty-four thrones...I saw twenty-four elders sitting, clothed in white robes; and they had crowns...
-5From the throne proceeded lightnings, thunderings, and voices.
-Seven lamps of fire were burning before the throne...
-6Before the throne there was a sea of glass, like crystal... around the throne, were four living creatures...
-8they do not rest day or night, saying: "Holy, holy, holy..."
+A throne set in heaven...He who sat there was like a jasper and a sardius stone in appearance; and there was a rainbow around the throne...like an emerald.
+Around the throne were twentyfour thrones...I saw twenty-four elders sitting, clothed in white robes; and they had crowns...
+From the throne proceeded lightnings, thunderings, and voices.
+Seven lamps of fire were burning before the throne...Before the throne there was a sea of glass, like crystal...around the throne, were four living creatures...they do not rest day or night, saying: "Holy, holy, holy, Lord God Almighty."
 (Rev. 4:2-8)

 H. Jesus set the context of intimacy with God within His sovereignty and majesty.
 Some only see Him as a tender Father, without seeing His heavenly glory.
 Others see His heavenly glory without seeing His nature as a Father with deep love.
-Some see Him as a Father who is personal and tender, but do not tremble before His transcendence; they portray the Father as a familiar and fun-loving buddy.
+Some see Him as a Father who is personal and tender, but do not tremble before His transcendence; they portray God as a familiar and fun-loving buddy.
 These views are based on bad, shallow theology and very little personal experience of God.